There are several important things you should know about sexual assault:

 No matter when your assault occurred or whether or not you wish to make a report, it is most important that you take care of yourself.
 There may be injuries as a result of sexual assault that you cannot see.

-You Can Get Evidence Collected Anonymously
+You Can Get Evidence Collected

 If you have been sexually assaulted in the last 96 hours, there may be evidence remaining in and on your body and clothes such as body fluids, hair, and injuries indicative of forced contact.
-If you would like to have this evidence collected, and you are concerned about confidentiality, you can do so anonymously and have it kept for up to one year so you can decide whether filing a report with police is right for you.
+If you would like to have this evidence collected, and you are concerned about confidentiality, you can do so without reporting and have it kept for up to one year so you can decide whether filing a report with police is right for you.

 Sexual Assault is a Crime as Well as a Violation of Ball State University's Policy